Azure-Samples/azure-search-dotnet-samples/Quickstart/README.md

 languages:
   - csharp
 name: Quickstart in C#
-description: |
-  Learn basic steps in C# for creating, loading, and querying an Azure Search index in a .NET Core console application.
+description: "Learn basic steps in C# for creating, loading, and querying an Azure Search index in a .NET Core console application."
 products:
   - azure
   - azure-search